nickgammon/G-Pascal/markdown/pascal_compiler.md

 ## Limitations {#Limitations}

 * Integers are only three bytes and range in value from -8388608 to 8388607.
+* A quirk of the numeric literal parser means you cannot directly use the numeric literal -8388608 in a program.
+A workaround it to use $800000 instead as that is the hex equivalent of that value, or to use (-8388607 - 1).
 * Char variables are one byte long and range in value from 0 to 255.
 Char and integer variables can be used interchangeably, however data stored into a char variable will be truncated to a single byte.
 * There is no type-checking.
 * There are no type definitions.